Service-Design-Studio/1d-final-project-2023-sds-2023-team-08/frontend-webapp/DBS/DBSREADME.md

 npx cucumber-js
 ```

-Allow the webdriver to run and test the different feature files.
+Allow the webdriver to run and test the different feature files. <br>
 *Note: For the auto-fill feature, the webdriver will not have permission to access your clipboard.
 You will have to manaully enter a bank account number before continuing with the automated Cucumber test.*

 # **Contributions**